 Autism New Diagnosis Orientation

-Learning that your child has an Autism Spectrum Disorder can be overwhelming, frightening, and confusing.
+Learning that your child has an Autism Spectrum Disorder can be overwhelming and confusing.
 You are not alone in this new journey.
-This program provides families a solid foundation as they begin their journey to care for, teach, and support their child with ASD.
-Sessions are free to attend, but registration is required.
+This program provides families a solid foundation as they begin their journey to care for and support their child with ASD.
+The sessions is free to attend, but registration is required.

 CLICK HERE TO SUBMIT YOUR INFORMATION NOW